Divisibility in *N and $\beta N$

 \section{Abstract}

-The paper first covers several properties of the extension of the divisibility relation to a set $\zve N$ of nonstandard integers.
-After that, a connection is established with the divisibility in the Stone-\v Cech compactification $\beta N$, obtaining an equivalent condition for divisibility of ultrafilters introduced by the author.
-Some earlier results are illuminated by nonstandard methods, and new results on ultrafilters on the higher levels of the divisibility hierarchy are obtained by means of limits. \\
+The paper first covers several properties of the extension of the divisibility relation to a set $\zve N$ of nonstandard integers, including an analogue of the basic theorem of arithmetic.
+After that, a connection is established with the divisibility in the Stone-\v Cech compactification $\beta N$, proving that the divisibility of ultrafilters introduced by the author is equivalent to divisibility of some elements belonging to their respective monads in an enlargement.
+Some earlier results on ultrafilters on lower levels on the divisibility hierarchy are illuminated by nonstandard methods.
+Using limits by ultrafilters we obtain results on ultrafilters above these finite levels, showing that for them a distribution by levels is not possible. \\

 {\sl 2010 Mathematics Subject Classification}: 11U10, 03H15, 54D35, 54D80 \\ {\sl Key words and phrases}: divisibility, nonstandard integer, Stone-\v Cech compactification, ultrafilter